 And because there’s no commingling of business and personal contacts, voicemails, or text messages, you can take care of work-related tasks with intention and efficiency with your new second phone number.
 Once you log into your virtual business number in the morning, any missed calls or texts will be highlighted so that you can promptly get back to customers and coworkers.

-3. Deliver great customer service
+3. Deliver a great customer experience

-A business number platform can be far more than a simple phone number.
-For instance, OpenPhone’s platform lets you work together with your team to respond to your work contacts so you can provide them the best experience possible.
-Working from a shared inbox, you can see who on your team responds and when.
-Plus, you can easily tag your teammates in internally visible threads when you need a colleague’s input before responding externally.
+A business number platform can be more than just a phone number.
+For instance, OpenPhone’s platform lets you work together with your team to respond to your work contacts so you can provide them with the best experience possible.

-In the case of OpenPhone, the app can also integrate with many of the workflows and tools teams already use (like Slack, Zapier, and HubSpot) — helping you automate repetitive tasks.
+OpenPhone can also integrate with many of the workflows and tools teams already use (like Slack, Zapier, and HubSpot) — helping you automate repetitive tasks.

 4. Protect your privacy